SpaceBaker/xilux/doc/diary.md

  - mkroot.sh : Create a basic/minimal structure for 'root'
  - mkcpio.sh : Wrapper to archive 'initramfs' to cpio format

+### sources
+The directory where all the target software sources will be downloaded and built.

 ### ssbl
 The Second Stage BootLoader sources and binaries.
 The SSBL is the program that load the kernel in RAM and launch it.
 The most used SSBL are 'GRUB' and 'U-BOOT'
 You can directly 'git clone' u-boot mainline (or your own fork) to this directory (makes it a submodule)

 ## Adding submodules

 ### kernel

 We will use the linux kernel for this project.
 To add it, do the following :

 #### Through git
 > git submodule add --depth 1 git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git kernel
 - '--depth 1' means we won't download the whole history.
 Only the latest branch is fetched and checked out.